daveeS987/reading-notes/read7.md

 # Read: 07 - APIs continued

+## What Google Learned about Teams

+Psychological Safety -
+Take turns talking and have empathy for each other.

+## REST
 World Wide Web is built on an architectural style called "REST".
 Rest provides a definition of a "resource"
 Polymorphism - different nons can have the same verb applied to them